 As 21st-century warfare continues to shift from open terrain to dense population centers, the ability of irregular forces to mount effective urban resistance has become one of the defining dynamics of modern conflict.
 Whether facing a conventional military occupation or a hybrid incursion, resistance fighters in cities operate with a unique set of tools, advantages, and challenges.
 Urban terrain neutralizes the dominance of high-technology warfare through physical complexity, population density, and the overwhelming difficulty of achieving total control.
 When conventional forces enter cities, they do so at their peril.

 This article analyzes urban resistance deeply, combining historical insights, tactical doctrine, and lessons from contemporary conflicts.
-It outlines the demographic trends driving urbanization, examines the principles and tactics of city-based resistance, and explores five case studies that illustrate both success and failure in urban warfare.
+It outlines the demographic trends driving urbanization, examines the principles and tactics of urban resistance, and explores five case studies that illustrate both success and failure in urban warfare.
 As the world becomes more urban and conflicts become more irregular, understanding urban resistance is no longer an academic exercise—it is an operational necessity.

 The Urban Battleground: Terrain as a Force Multiplier